 No doubt, the two major players in the game are BeatStars and Airbit.

-I recommend either BeatStars or Airbit.
+I would recommend either Soundee, BeatStars or Airbit.
 Not because the other ones aren’t good enough.
 Simply because I don’t know enough about them to have an opinion.

 BeatStars and Airbit practically offer the same services.
 I suggest trying out different beat store providers and make a decision.
 If it works, it works—don’t spend too much time here.